Small Business Cyber Security Audit

 Do you have a recovery plan?

-Imagine for just a moment if your website was hijacked or
+Imagine for just a moment if your computer was compromised,

-Sadly in today’s market, it is no longer
+Sadly in today’s market, it could happen, but we’re here

-Just like having fire drills, or planning for other emergencies,
+to help!
+Just like having fire drills, or planning for other emergencies, we can help you devise a plan that reduces

 Since each business has their own unique systems for managing customer information and operational tasks; the best strategy is not the same for every business.
 The best defense starts with a simple conversation with a technical consultant who knows the right big-picture questions to ask.
 That’s where we can help.

-There is no cost for us to connect and have a brief conversation about your online security and identify a strategy to prioritize your risks and reduce your liabilities.
-If noteworthy, we’ll then prioritize those risks and identify a detailed strategy of actions to be taken that will help you reduce risks and limit overall liabilities in an efficient manner.
+There is no cost for us to connect and have a brief conversation about your online security.
+Our goal will primarily be to help you identify the risks you may already face.
+If noteworthy, we’ll then prioritize those risks and identify a detailed strategy that will help you reduce risks and limit overall liabilities in an efficient manner.

 Take the Next Step to Protect Your Business and Customers.

-We value your time and know you’re busy, but it is an important conversation to have – especially because it can protect your ability to remain in business for years to come.
+We value your time and know you’re busy, but it is an important conversation to have – especially because it can protect your ability to be successful for years to come.
 Our Cyber Consultant can meet with you over the phone or in-person (if you’re in the St. Louis metro area) – the choice is yours.
 I do recommend allowing an hour for your conversation because this topic typically generates many questions.